TalDerai/speech-recognition-filling-forms/readme.txt

 		node server.js
 		cd ../

-	2. Open in browser: "localhost:3000" and sign in, after back to home and login
+	2. Open in browser: "localhost:3000" and sign up, after back to home and login

 	3. In login page: generate an api-key and upload your commands.txt, and save the api-key in notes